svett/Objective-C-Presentations-Projects/README.md

 Objective-C-Presentations-Projects
 ==================================

-XCode projects for Objective-C for iOS workshop
+XCode demo & lab projects of Objective-C for iOS workshop